 There are so many lovely fragrances that I haven’t reviewed in detail yet but wear and enjoy enormously.
 Like Charlatan!
-Created by Rasei Fort in 2016, smelling of chocolate, tonka beans, a bouquet of flowers, and sweet lies.
+Created by Rasei Fort for Fort and Manle in 2016, smelling of chocolate, tonka beans, a bouquet of flowers, and sweet lies.

 And I always say that I’m not so much into gourmands.
 Meaning, I’m just not into SWEET perfumes, but Charlatan is far from that.
 Yes, Charlatan is technically a floral gourmand but an extremely charming one, seducing you slowly and deliberately with caramelized pears, dressed in rose petals and a tender floral touch, having an intense love affair with Jasmin, and casting upon you a heavenly spell of truffle, vanilla – amber, and tender roses.
 It has a soft and tender side but also a dark, mysterious side to it.
 Bittersweet.